About this project

 Subproject 1.
 Examination of the process of change in the multimodal assessment phase using single-case experimental design (completed).

 Subproject 2.
-Investigation of the effect of Compassion Focused Therapy (CFT) for patients with residual emotional problems after completion of pain rehabilitation (ongoing).
+Investigation of the effect of Compassion Focused Therapy (CFT) for patients with residual emotional problems after completion of pain rehabilitation (completed).

 Subproject 3.
 Examination of the prevalence of subgroups with varying treatment effects after multimodal pain rehabilitation (in collaboration with the research group within NRS) (completed).